DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 ## Exercises

 You should do each of these exercises in their own files.
+They include a lot of math.
+Don't let the math scare you!
+We're just using python as a calculator at this point.
+Do each computation, store it in a variable, and then print that variable out.
+The goal here is to practice typing python code and running python problems.
+It is *not* a math course!
+Formulas for all the exercises are included.

 1. **Pricing rugs** A company makes rugs, and has asked you to calculate the price for their rugs.
-They have square rugs, rectangular rugs, and circular rugs.
+They have square rugs (area = length ^ 2), rectangular rugs (area = length * width), and circular rugs (area = pi * radius ^ 2).
 Rugs are $5 per square foot of finished rug.
 Write a program that prints the cost of rugs for these sizes:
 	1. Square, 1 foot on a side. ($5)
 	1. Square, 2.5 feet on a side. ($31.25)
 	1. Rectangular, 3 feet by 5 feet. ($75)
-	1. Circular, 1.5 foot radius (3 feet across).  ($35.34)
+	1. Circular, 1.5 foot radius (3 feet across).  ($35.33645, using pi = 3.141)

 1. **Advanced rugs** The rug company loves your code!
 They want you to add another feature!
 They now offer edges on their rugs.
 Edging costs $1/foot of edge.
+(The perimeter of a square is length * 4.
+A rectangle is length * 2 + width * 2.
+A circle's perimeter is Pi * radius * 2.)
 The same rugs, with edging, should be
 	1. $9
 	2. $41.25
 	3. $91